 Key environmental assessment and management challenges Research topic Effect studies Reducing the scientific uncertainty relating to the potential effects of electromagnetic field impacts on sharks, rays, fish and invertebrates will be important to guide the need for control measures.
 In absence of this information precautionary control measures may be required.
 Understanding cause-effect pathways for electromagnetic radiation (or conceptual models for these) and the spatial extent of effect fields for sharks, rays, fish, invertebrates (including larval stages) to: enhance understanding of the potential for electromagnetic fields to affect habitat utilisation (e.g. for foraging, migration, aggregation, breeding) in relevant species and functional groups of species; and in turn generate outputs with applications in impact prediction, monitoring and management (e.g. effects thresholds, standardised impact prediction methodologies, criteria to interpret monitoring data and trigger management).
 Improving monitoring and mitigation t echniques There is a need for new and innovative techniques to enable impacts from operational stages of offshore windfarms to be monitored and verified over time so as to inform further mitigation and adaptive management (where needed) Real-time monitoring techniques that can reliably detect birds in the vicinity of wind turbines, including the detection of collisions with offshore wind turbines, to inform mitigation decisions.
 Examples include automated detection technologies that can be deployed and effective in offshore locations to verify predictions of impact.
 There is an opportunity to reduce the risk of bird collision and barrier effects on species most susceptible to offshore windfarm developments through engineering, design and technical mitigations.
-Research, development and validation of the effectiveness of existing and emerging mitigation technologies to reduce the risk of bird interactions with wind turbines such as: • location, size, number, orientation, and spacing of turbines • speed of rotor and blade tips • blade visibility and visual / acoustic stimuli • the efficacy of turbine shutdown or curtailment during important seasonal windows • best practice methods for lighting wind farm turbines to reduce night-time collision risk for birds without compromising navigation and vessel safety There is uncertainty as to whether mitigation measures such as burial of electricity cables are effective in mitigating potential impacts of electrometric fields (EMF) on environmental receptors.
-Effective and validated mitigation measures for managing uncertainty and or avoiding reducing impacts of EMF on sharks, rays, fish and invertebrates (including larval stages).
+Research, development and validation of the effectiveness of existing and emerging mitigation technologies to reduce the risk of bird interactions with wind turbines such as: • location, size, number, orientation, and spacing of turbines; • speed of rotor and blade tips; • blade visibility and visual / acoustic stimuli; • the efficacy of turbine shutdown or curtailment during important seasonal windows; and • best practice methods for lighting wind farm turbines to reduce night-time collision risk for birds without compromising navigation and vessel safety.
+There is uncertainty as to whether mitigation measures such as burial of electricity cables are effective mitigating potential impacts of electrometric fields (EMF) on environmental receptors.
+Effective and validated mitigation measures for managing uncertainty and or avoiding / reducing impacts of EMF on sharks, rays, fish and invertebrates (including larval stages).

-Key environmental assessment and management challenges Research topic Effect studies Best practice models for cooperative co-existence are needed to ensure that impacts of offshore renewable activities on commercial fisheries and aquaculture operations can be managed to an acceptable level Best practice models to facilitate cooperative coexistence of offshore renewables activities and commercial fishing and aquaculture operations.
+Key environmental assessment and management challenges Research topic Effect studies Best practice models for cooperative co-existence and habitat enhancement to ensure that impacts of offshore renewable activities on commercial fisheries and aquaculture operations can be managed to an acceptable level Best practice models to facilitate cooperative coexistence of offshore renewables activities and commercial fishing and aquaculture operations.
+Understanding of the application of exclusion zones around offshore infrastructure and how fit for purpose zones may be applied to meet infrastructure management requirements while achieving the best possible ecological and co-existence outcomes.
+Investigations into the potential ecological and socio-economic benefits of nature based infrastructure design and disturbed site remediation associated with offshore renewable energy projects.